-- Step 1 Add manuscript type, title, running head (abbreviated title) and abstract; - Step 2 Upload files: - Step 3 Add key words at least two are required, up to five allowed; - Step 4 Add co-author and edit your details (if necessary); - Step 5 Nominate three reviewers; - Step 6 Add manuscript information and questions on funding, ethics, conflict of interest and copyright; - Step 7 Review and submit. - The names of three reviewers for the manuscript must be included during submission.
+- Step 1 Add manuscript type, title, running head (abbreviated title) and abstract; - Step 2 Upload files; - Step 3 Add key words at least two are required, up to five allowed; - Step 4 Add co-author and edit your details (if necessary); - Step 5 Add manuscript information and questions on funding, ethics, conflict of interest and copyright; - Step 6 Review and submit. - The names of three reviewers for the manuscript must be included during submission.